w3c/wai-media-guide/captions.md

 For example, YouTube provides automatic captions and tools for you to edit the captions, as described in [Edit or remove captions – YouTube Help](https://support.google.com/youtube/answer/2734705?hl=en).

+Most caption-editing tools provide can export a plain text transcript.

 ### Caption File Format